Ryan Klesko

-Ryan Anthony Klesko (born June 12, 1971) is a former Major League Baseball first baseman and corner outfielder who played for the Atlanta Braves, San Diego Padres and San Francisco Giants.
+Ryan Anthony Klesko (born June 12, 1971) is an American former Major League Baseball first baseman and corner outfielder who played for the Atlanta Braves, San Diego Padres and San Francisco Giants.
 He attended Westminster High School in Westminster, California.

 Early life

 Klesko was born on June 12, 1971, in Westminster, California.
 His father was an oilfields worker whom Klesko lost at a young age.
 His mother, Lorene, worked at an aerospace parts company in Santa Ana and helped Klesko learn to play baseball.
 When he was nine, she dug a pitcher's mound for him in his backyard.
 She enrolled him in pitching school with Ron Lefebvre and put on catcher's gear herself to catch Klesko three times a week.

 Klesko attended Westminster High School, where even though he hit a lot of home runs, he starred as a pitcher, throwing a ninety-two mile per hour fastball and pitching for the USA Junior Olympic team.
 He strained a ligament pitching for the junior team at 17, though, and concentrated on hitting thereafter.
 Klesko signed a letter of intent to play college baseball at Arizona State, but he never did so, instead signing with the Atlanta Braves after the team selected him in the fifth round of the 1989 Major League Baseball (MLB) Draft.